adem-fennani/order-confirmation-agent/README.md

 ## Usage

+1.  **For Browser Extension (Facebook Marketplace/WooCommerce)**:
-1. With the backend server running, navigate to a test order page (e.g., `http://localhost:8080/test_order.html` served locally).
+    - With the backend server running, navigate to an e-commerce site (e.g., Facebook Marketplace, a WooCommerce store) and complete an order.
-2. The browser extension will automatically detect the order and send it to the backend.
+    - The browser extension will automatically detect the order details from the confirmation page and send them to the backend.
+2.  **For WooCommerce Webhooks (New Orders)**:
+    - Configure a webhook in your WooCommerce store to send `Order created` events to `http://<your-backend-url>/orders/webhook`.
+    - When a new order is placed on your WooCommerce store, the webhook will trigger, and the backend will create the order in the system.
+3.  **Agent Interaction**:
-3. The backend creates the order and immediately sends a confirmation message to the user specified by `FACEBOOK_PSID` in your `.env` file.
+    - The backend creates the order and immediately sends a confirmation message to the user (via Facebook Messenger, SMS, or web chat, depending on configuration).
-4. Open Facebook Messenger to interact with the agent and complete the confirmation.
+    - Open Facebook Messenger (or your configured channel) to interact with the agent and confirm, modify, or cancel the order.
+    - If the order originated from WooCommerce, any modifications confirmed with the agent will be automatically pushed back to your WooCommerce store.
+4.  **Monitoring**:
-5. Visit the web UI (`http://localhost:8000`) to see the order status update in real-time.
+    - Visit the web UI (`http://localhost:8000`) to see the order status update in real-time.

 ---